Are You Boiling Orange Peels For Colds? (Try This Soothing Blend!)

 STOP!
 Don’t throw away those orange peels; instead, boil them into a cozy cup of fragrant and soothing cold remedy, mixed with a delightful blend of spices.

 It seems that the changing of the seasons, whether in Fall or Spring, brings with it the onset of colds.
-Luckily there are several natural home remedies can ease your sniffles and sneezes and help you feel better faster.
+Luckily there are several natural home remedies that can ease your sniffles and sneezes and help you feel better faster.

 One of these effective but relatively unknown remedies that some people swear by is a brew made with boiled orange peels.